Skip to content

 Myth #10

-If she'd really been raped then it wouldn't have taken her so long to say something.
+If she'd really been raped then it wouldn't have taken her so long to say something

-Fact: For many people, experiencing rape or another form of sexual violence or abuse can be a very difficult thing to talk about – and it might be a long time before they feel able to.
+The facts: for many people, experiencing rape or another form of sexual violence or abuse can be a very difficult thing to talk about – and it might be a long time before they feel able to.
 This can be for lots of different reasons.
 They might feel like they'll be judged or blamed or not believed.
 Or they might be scared of their perpetrator or another person finding out.

 An older woman sits at a table with her head in her hands.
 Her glasses sit on the table in front of her.